tomgxz/Kraken/REPORT.md

   ```

 ##### Website name formatting subroutines
-  There are certain requirements for a site name that need to be fulfilled, including limiting it to only certain characters and no spaces (the specific requirements are listed elsewhere in the document).
-To ensure that the user knows what their final site name looks like, the JavaScript converts the input into a valid name, that will be used when it is created server-side.
+  Certain requirements for a site name need to be fulfilled, including limiting it to only certain characters and no spaces (the specific requirements are listed elsewhere in the document).
+To ensure that the user knows what their final site name looks like, the JavaScript converts the input into a valid name that will be used when it is created server-side.
 As such, some of these functions will exist both client-side and server-side.

   Whenever there is a change in input to the website name input, defined by `forminput_websiteName`, it will call the `verifyNameField` function to validate the input.
-The function will return a class name based on the result of the validation process, that will change the styling of the input to match.
+The function will return a class name based on the result of the validation process, which will change the styling of the input to match.

-  `verifyNameField` uses functions such as `replaceRepeatedDashes`, which uses recursion to replace any substrings of dashes in a given string, in this case the input given by the user.
+  `verifyNameField` uses functions such as `replaceRepeatedDashes`, which uses recursion to replace any substrings of dashes in a given string, in this case, the input given by the user.

   Variables such as `messageSpan` and `messageContainer` are defined earlier using `document.querySelector` calls to fetch HTML elements from the DOM (document object manager).